shaunreichman/investment_tracker/docs/TAX_STATEMENT_EVENT_GROUPING_SPEC.md

 - Maintained performance under load (all thresholds met)
 - Seamless integration with existing system architecture

+**SPECIFICATION STATUS**: ✅ **COMPLETED**
 The feature is now production-ready and provides significant business value through improved user experience, professional presentation, and enhanced compliance visibility.
+No additional documentation phase was required as the feature is intuitive and follows established patterns.

 ---